beNative/docforge/FUNCTIONAL_MANUAL.md

     - **Save Version:** Manually save the current content as a new version in the document's history.
 The button icon will be highlighted when there are unsaved changes.
     - **Version History:** Open a view to see all saved versions of the document.
     - **Format:** Automatically tidy up supported languages—Markdown, JSON, JavaScript, and TypeScript—using DocForge's integrated formatter.
+    - **Lock/Unlock:** Click the padlock icon to switch the document between editable and read-only modes.
+Locked documents disable title regeneration, formatting, AI refinement, and manual saves until you unlock them.
     - **Copy:** Copy the document's content to the clipboard.
     - **Refine with AI:** Send the document's content to your configured LLM to get an improved version (only for Markdown and plaintext files).
     - **Delete:** Delete the current document.
 A confirmation is required, where pressing `Enter` will confirm the action.